acstacey/GLFCV/README.md

 cd ./build
 ./GLFCV ../data/cotton .
 ```
-The following images are the results of GLFCV on the Cotton benchmark scene.
+The following images are the results of GLFCV on the Cotton scene from the [HCI benchmark](http://hci-lightfield.iwr.uni-heidelberg.de/about).
 Left to right: central sub-aperture image, GLFCV disparity estimate, ground truth, GLFCV error vs ground truth.
 <div align="center">
 <kbd>